9 best camera phones to buy in 2026

 The Honor Magic8 Pro combines a 50 MP 23mm main camera, a 200 MP 85mm periscope with 3.7x optical zoom, and a 50 MP 12mm ultrawide into a very balanced imaging package.
 Add 4K capture up to 120fps and a 50 MP selfie camera backed by a TOF 3D sensor, and the result is a phone that feels just as serious about creator use as it does about everyday point-and-shoot reliability.

 Compared with the Vivo X300 Ultra, Honor does not match the drama of a 200 MP main camera, 8K capture, or Vivo's optional external zoom lenses.
-Compared with the Oppo Find X9 Pro, though, Honor feels more rounded thanks to its stronger selfie hardware, longer software support, and equally capable 200 MP periscope.
-It is the sensible all-rounder of this trio, even if Vivo now owns the headline camera specs.
+Compared with the Oppo Find X9 Ultra, Honor also gives away main-sensor size, a second long-range periscope, and Oppo's more aggressive zoom hardware.
+It still feels like the sensible all-rounder of this trio, though, thanks to its stronger selfie hardware, longer software support, and bright, practical display.

 💿 Memory & Storage